geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-28/meeting-transcript.md

 Oh, profile equals two.
 Oh, I see.
 All right.
 There we go.

 ##### **Geohot** [[00:24:24](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=1464)]
 I paste it.
 And then I say forget it and unkk.
-It's called...
+It's called..

 ##### **Geohot** [[00:24:29](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=1469)]
 All right.